-Except as set forth below, as of the date of this Quarterly Report, there have been no material changes with respect to those risk factors previously disclosed in our Annual Report filed on April 2, 2021, as amended on May 26, 2021 (First Amendment) and on November 22, 2021 (Second Amendment) and our Proxy Statement filed on September 29, 2021.
+As of the date of this Quarterly Report, there have been no material changes with respect to those risk factors previously disclosed in our Annual Report filed on April 2, 2021, as amended and our preliminary proxy statement/prospectus filed on July 8, 2021.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.